SOCRATES

 The argument is meant to be funny, but it exhibits a valid form.

-Meletus accepts or does not accept that Euthyphro is an expert on religious matters.
+Meletus accepts or does not accept that Euthyphro is an expert on religious matters and is Socrates's teacher.
 If he accepts, he should not bring Socrates to trail.
 If he does not accept, he should not bring Socrates to trail.
 It follows that Miletus should not bring Socrates to trail.

 T = Miletus should bring Socrates to trail